 How can you cut the cost of art supplies?

-So what can you do to cut the costs of your art supplies?
+So what can you do to cut the cost of your art supplies?

 I never work on canvas anymore because I hate the texture and the way it disrupts my fine detail.
 I prefer to prime sheets of thick watercolour paper and blocks of MDF – I’ve found what I like, and I make work I like.